AI Native WorkshopGo from AI experimentation to AI-native execution across your organization.

-AI coding tools turned every engineer into a 10× developer.
-Now your CI/CD - builds, environments, deploys - is the bottleneck.
-Qovery gives you two deployment paths that coexist: prompt-to-deploy from any AI agent AND Git-push-to-deploy with Terraform and PR review.
+AI coding tools turned every engineer into a 10× developer - and your CI/CD into the bottleneck.
+Claude, Cursor, or any coding agent builds it; Qovery ships it, governed by construction.
+Two deployment paths coexist: prompt-to-deploy from any AI agent AND Git-push-to-deploy with Terraform and PR review.
 Both policy-gated, both audited.

 1. Install the skill